mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/create-webhook-server.md

 ## Create the server file

-Inside your project folder, create a file named `server.js` and add the code as shown below - please make sure to replace `subdomain-of-your-choosing` with an actual value:
+Inside your project folder, create a file named `server.js` and add the code as shown below - please make sure to replace `SUBDOMAIN` with an actual value:

 ``` javascript
 'use strict';